R-Ohman/Train-A-Backend/API.md

         - routeId: `17` (number, required) - Identifier of the route
     - Body (object)
         - segments: (array[object])
-            - time: `['2024-08-08T22:19:57.708Z', '2024-08-12T03:29:57.708Z']` ([string, string]) - dates of the start of movement on the section and the end of movement on the section in string form - [departure_from_prev_station, arrival_at_next_station]
+            - time: `['2024-08-08T22:19:57.708Z', '2024-08-12T03:29:57.708Z']` ([string, string]) - dates of the start
+              of movement on the section and the end of movement on the section in string form - [departure_from_prev_station, arrival_at_next_station]
             - price: (object) - set of prices for all carriage types on this route.
-It has vary size depending on the train configuration
+It varies in size depending on the train configuration
-                - dynamic-carriage-type-1: `210` (number) - the price of 210 units for _dynamic-carriage-type-1_ carriage type on current section
+                - dynamic-carriage-type-1: `210` (number) - the price of 210 units for _dynamic-carriage-type-1_
+                  carriage type on current section

 - Response 201 (application/json)